 Alois Huetler/Hiedler/Hikler's baptismal-record at Dollersheim, Austria, is now amended by the parish priest, at the request of the 77-year-old Nepomuk Hiedler, younger brother of the now-deceased JG 'Hikler' [Hiedler], supported by the 'testimony' of his three illiterate associates (two of whom were related to Nepomuk) to the effect that Alois' deceased foster-father, Johann Georg 'Hikler'/Hiedler, had really been his biological father.

-This is done to secure a career advantage for Alois in the Austrian civil service.
+This is done to secure Alois a career advantage in the Austrian civil service.

 The reason for this alteration is noted in the parish register in the column headed 'remarks'.
 The change is questionable as there should have been four witnesses, and all three had been youths at the time of Maria's death, whom they swore had earlier identified Johann Georg as Alois' father.
 The priest himself had only arrived in Dollersheim after the alleged father's death and simply accepted the word of his respected parishioner Nepomuk.

-Alois 'Hikler' [Hiedler] separates from his wife (moneyed and 14-years older than he) and takes the barmaid of the Gasthaus on the ground floor under his apartment/flat as his mistress.
+Alois 'Hitler' [Hiedler] separates from his wife (moneyed and 14-years older than he) and takes the barmaid of the Gasthaus on the ground floor under his apartment/flat as his mistress.